Fedosin/ccm-hacks/README.md

 It's critical to correctly configure the credentials here or the building process will fail with permission errors.

+Also, this sets of scripts relying on podman as a container engine.
+For Mac users podman 3.3+ is required, see [podman machine](https://docs.podman.io/en/latest/markdown/podman-machine.1.html?highlight=machine).

 ### Accessing registry.ci.openshift.org

 For registry.ci.openshift.org, you first need to copy the token from https://oauth-openshift.apps.ci.l2s4.p1.openshiftapps.com/oauth/token/request (top left, "Display Token") and run this command: